ndreckshage/buzzword-booklist/README.md

 ## TODOS

+- update schema so that it returns the actual layout types ....
+- layout create
+- layout edit
 - add created by component on book carousels
 - add cretaed by component on layouts
-- layouts be able to control css

-- layout create
-- layout edit
 - lists view mine
 - layouts view mine
 - protect the various lists / layouts